Gregory S. DuPont

 Practical Uses for Practical Trusts

 Trusts are valuable tools that can help you and your family achieve a variety of financial and estate planning goals.
-As you plan your long-term strategies, you may find many practical ways to use trusts to manage your investments, retirement, business interests, charitable goals, and your estate.
+Careful trust and estate planning can help find many practical ways to manage your investments, retirement, business interests, charitable goals, and your estate.
 Let’s look at several types of trusts that may be helpful to you.

 Qualified Terminable Interest Property (QTIP)